 Small Claims Court Case Types

-A plaintiff cannot demand more than $10,000 in their action.
+The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You cannot seek injunctive relief.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-You could only ask the court for an award of money.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+This would be called injunctive relief.

 Ward County Court Locations